viblo/pymunk/docs/src/overview.rst

 Looks before realism
 --------------------

 How heavy is a bird in angry birds?
-It doest matter, its a cartoon!
+It doesn't matter, it's a cartoon!

 Together with the units another key insight when setting up your simulation is to remember that it is a simulation, and in many cases the look and feel is much more important than actual realism.
 So for example, if you want to model a flipper game, the real power of the flipper and launchers doesn't matter at all, what is important is that the game feels "right" and is fun to use for your users.

-Sometimes it make sense to start out with realistic units, to give you a feel for how big mass should be in comparison to gravity for example.
+Sometimes it makes sense to start out with realistic units, to give you a feel for how big mass should be in comparison to gravity for example.

 There are exceptions to this of course, when you actually want realism over the